TRAFFIC LAW ATTORNEYS IN DINWIDDIE COUNTY, VIRGINIA

-I have handled traffic cases for more than 30 years.
-I cover Dinwiddie and Sussex Counties regularly and seldom go to any other traffic courts.
-I personally handle my traffic cases.
-The Dinwiddie traffic court is once per week and I go virtually every time court is in session.
+John B. Chappell, Attorney at Law has handled traffic cases for more than 30 years.
+We cover Dinwiddie County regularly and seldom go to any other traffic court.
+The Dinwiddie traffic court is one day per week and our attorneys go virtually every time court is in session.
 The Judge calls and hears every case.
-When I am in court to handle my own cases, I listen to other cases to better learn what the Judge is willing or not willing to do in a given situation.
-In that way I can give you the best and most realistic advice about your case and what can be accomplished for you.
-I appear in Sussex traffic court about 40 times per year, with the same plan in mind.
-There are different Judges in these courts and different ground rules.
+When we are in court to handle our own cases, we listen to other cases to better learn what the Judge is willing or not willing to do in a given situation.
+In that way, we can give you the best and most realistic advice about your case and what can be accomplished for you.

-In Virginia speeding more than 20 miles per hour (mph) over the limit or any speed over 80 can be written as reckless driving, which is a misdemeanor.
 Avoiding a reckless driving conviction is the most frequent traffic court objective.
-A good driving record helps considerably.
-I can review your options with you over the telephone and formulate the best strategy for your case.
+A good driving record helps considerably, but sometimes more steps need to be taken depending on the circumstances of your case.
+We can review your options with you over the telephone and formulate the best strategy for your case.

 If you receive a ticket from an accident, you need legal advice.
 As a general rule you should not plead guilty or “no contest” to an accident ticket because that is an admission of liability that can be used against you at a later civil case.
 Accident cases have many issues to consider in order to present your case in the best light.